spailybot/moleculer-auto-openapi/README.md

 ---

+>**Why Use OpenAPI:**
+>
+> OpenAPI standardizes and documents RESTful APIs, streamlines development, improves team communication, and automates testing.
+Moreover, it can be used to generate client SDKs.
+It allows for a focus on business logic, making it a valuable tool in a microservices environment.

 This project is a fork of [moleculer-auto-openapi](https://github.com/grinat/moleculer-auto-openapi) by [grinat](https://github.com/grinat).

 Big thanks to [grinat](https://github.com/grinat) for the original work, and also to [everyone who has contributed](https://github.com/grinat/moleculer-auto-openapi/graphs/contributors) to it!